A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Marie Curie's research on radioactivity focused on the following three main areas:

-- Discovery of new elements: Curie discovered two new elements, polonium and radium, which are both highly radioactive.
+1. Discovery of new elements: Curie discovered two new radioactive elements, polonium and radium, significantly advancing the understanding of the periodic table and atomic structure.

-- Study of radiation: Curie conducted extensive experiments to study the different types of radiation emitted by radioactive atoms.
+2. Study of radiation: Curie conducted extensive experiments to characterize the different types of radiation emitted by radioactive materials, including their penetrating power and effects on photographic plates.
+She developed techniques to isolate and measure these emissions.

 Marie Curie and Radioactivity: Demonstrating Spontaneous Emission